TheOdinProject/curriculum/rails_programming/rails_basics/asset_pipeline.md

 * [Ryan Bates' asset pipeline Railscast](http://railscasts.com/episodes/279-understanding-the-asset-pipeline?view=asciicast)
 * [Schneems on the Asset Pipeline](https://www.youtube.com/watch?v=FYdBpNUVxuI)
 * [Stack Overflow on Escaping HTML in Rails](http://stackoverflow.com/questions/692921/rails-how-to-html-encode-escape-a-string-is-there-a-built-in)

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/asset_pipeline.html#main-features">How does "asset concatenation" improves faster loading of your app?</a>
+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/asset_pipeline.html#coding-links-to-assets">How do you include an asset in your views or layout?</a>
+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives">What does the `require_tree` method do in a manifest-file?</a>
+* <a class="knowledge-check-link" href="#the-asset-pipeline">Why would you namespace your stylesheets?</a>
+* <a class="knowledge-check-link" href="#un-escaping-html">How do you display `<p>hello world!</p>` in your app?</a>